New Window Treatments For Any RV

 While most campers and RVs come with some form of window treatment—usually cheap, flimsy blinds—those aren’t always the most attractive or versatile options.
-There are a variety of options to cover your windows from blinds to curtains to shades available for purchase or to make by hand.
+There are a variety of options to cover your RV windows from blinds to curtains to shades available for purchase or to make by hand.

-Spruce up your RV and give yourself true privacy, or bursts of sun, with some new window treatments.
+Spruce up your RV and give yourself true privacy, or bursts of sun, with some new RV window treatments.

 The first step in treating a window is to pick the window.
 A bedroom window, for instance, might want blackout shades for total privacy while the dining area window having blackout curtains won’t matter as much.

-Curtains, Shades, or Blinds
+Curtains, shades, or blinds?

 Everyone’s aesthetics are different and while some people may be deterred by the look of blinds, others may find them to be perfect.
 If choosing curtains, it’s important to look for a fabric that will go well with the rest of its surroundings in the RV: wall color, bed colors, banquette, etc.